mbrenes26/my-ai-stack/.clinerules/workflows/my-check_file_structure.md

 - [ ] Filename follows the naming convention.
 - [ ] Title and section headings are properly structured.
 - [ ] Overview section provides a clear summary.
+- [ ] Context section aligns with multimedia content (if applicable).
 - [ ] Each concept includes at least one example.
 - [ ] Code blocks are syntactically correct and formatted.
-- [ ] Summary section is present and concise.
+- [ ] Summary or Key Points section is present and concise.
 - [ ] No proprietary or non-ASCII content.
 - [ ] Consistent use of Markdown syntax and spacing.
+- [ ] Timestamps and contextual notes align with referenced multimedia content.

 ---